ThiashaV/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 ![layers button](../assets/screenshots/layers-button.png)

-There will be a list of layers to choose from.
-Context layers are shown on the map to provide a sense of the conditions in the region.
+There will be a list of layers to choose from. **Context layers** are shown on the map to provide a sense of the conditions in the region.
 They can cover any topic.
-For example, security, food security, infrastructure, etc. Context layers do not have indicator data attached.
+For example, security, food security, infrastructure, etc. **Context layers** do not have indicator data attached.
 They are a visual aid on the dashboard map.

 Let's select 'Access'.
 We can now see all the roads, airports, and other access indicators/features.

-Click on the triangle next to Access to expand the options/group.
+Click on the triangle next to **Access** to expand the options/group.
 You can choose exactly what features you want to see.
-Turn off everything except Roads and Ports by checking and unchecking the checkboxes.
+Turn off everything except **Roads** and **Ports** by checking and unchecking the checkboxes.

-You can access the **legend** of the context layers by expanding the triangle next to the Access features (e.g., Ports).
+You can access the **legend** of the **Context layers** by expanding the triangle next to the **Access** features (e.g., Ports).

 ![Legend](../assets/screenshots/legend.png)